Laura190/ImageAnalysisWorksheets/ValidationAndMachineLearning/ValidationAndMachineLearning.md

 Please don't skip the Investigate sections and just rush through the Step-by-Step Instructions!
 The Investigate sections will help you to develop your own image analysis skills.
 Please ask if anything is unclear, you are unsure about the purpose of anything you are doing or you can't work out how to do something.

-Before starting the worksheet, download the associated Data folder from Moodle and follow the instructions below.
+Before starting the worksheet, download the associated Data folder from Moodle and start Fiji.

+# Learning Objectives:
+- How to quantitatively validate image analysis workflows
+- How machine learning can be used in image analysis
+- How to use the Trainable Weka Segmentation Plugin

 # Validation